Preparing for Adulthood

 The indicators can be viewed in further detail in the next section below.

-Key document and indicators relating to preparation for adulthood for young people with SEND
+3. PDF report: Indicators relating to preparation for adulthood for young people with SEND

 The key points in the section above, have been derived from the document ‘Preparation for Adulthood for Young people with SEND’ document (2023), produced by the Council’s Children’s Performance Team.
 The document has been embedded within this section so it can be easily read or downloaded as a PDF file.
 It presents key statistics and trends on a number of indicators of education and training outcomes for young people with SEND in the East Riding of Yorkshire.
 A series of expanded key points is located beneath the document.